pascalgn/automerge-action/README.md

 - `MERGE_REQUIRED_APPROVALS`: Count of required approvals.
 The default is `0`.

 - `MERGE_DELETE_BRANCH`: Automatic deletion of branches does not work for all repositories.
-Set this option to `true` to automatically delete branches after they have been merged.
-The default value is `false`.
+Set this option to `"true"` to automatically delete branches after they have been merged.
+The default value is `"false"`.

 - `MERGE_DELETE_BRANCH_FILTER`: A comma-separated list of branches that will not be deleted.
 This is not the list of GitHub's protected branches, which are never deleted, but an additional list of branches to protect.
 The default value is `""`.

-- `MERGE_ERROR_FAIL`: Set this to `true` to have the action exit with error code `1` when the pull request could not be merged successfully during a run.
+- `MERGE_ERROR_FAIL`: Set this to `"true"` to have the action exit with error code `1` when the pull request could not be merged successfully during a run.

 - `MERGE_READY_STATE`: The state(s) of a pull request for which to attempt a